Astro-Sean/autophot/README.md

  #include <stdlib.h>
  #endif
 ```
 to every .c file.
-Then you can run the *make* command
+Then you can run the *make* command.

 **If the user has no need for image subtraction or wants to use Zogy only, this step can be ignored.**